amaji/conda-env-mod/share/man/man1/conda-env-mod.1.md

 NAME
 ====

-**conda-env-mod** -- Create and configure a custom anaconda environment for installing Python packages.
+**conda-env-mod** -- Create and configure a custom Anaconda environment for installing Python packages.

 SYNOPSIS